Vaibhavi-Khamar/infrastructure/README.md

 # Infrastructure

-Here we use the template build body and create/delete/update stack We can even use seperate file to send parametes which helps in saving sensitive data
+Here we use the template build body and create/delete/update stack

 ## create stack